 A company cannot have the same name as another registered company.
-Any company formation or change of name application containing a company name that is the ‘same as’ or ‘too similar’ to an existing name will be rejected by Companies House.
+Any company formation application or change of company name form containing a company name that is the ‘same as’ or ‘too similar’ to an existing name will be rejected by Companies House (the UK Registrar).

-These rules exist to protect the general public from being misled or confused.
+These company name rules exist to protect the general public from being misled or confused.

 What are the ‘same name’ and ‘too similar’ rules

 The Companies Act 2006 provides Companies House with the power to judge whether a proposed company name is the ‘same as’ or ‘too similar’ to an existing company name.
-Where it is, they can reject the name application.
+Where it is, the Registrar can reject the name application.

 The ‘same name’ rules do not mean that a company name has to be identical to an existing one to be rejected.
 This is because certain words, expressions, signs, and symbols intended to differentiate a proposed company name from an existing one may be disregarded if they are considered insufficient to distinguish the names from another one.

-For example, ‘The Baking Company Ltd’ would be deemed the same as ‘Baking Company Ltd’ because the word ‘The’ is disregarded to avoid causing confusion to the general public.
-A full list of what’s disregarded by Companies House can be found on the Gov.uk’s Incorporation and Names webpage.
+For example, ‘The Baking Company Ltd’ would be deemed the same as ‘Baking Company Ltd’ because the word ‘The’ is disregarded.

 Companies House will also reject applications where a company name is deemed ‘too similar’ to an existing name on the register.
 For example, ‘Easy Cooking For You Ltd’ may be deemed too similar to ‘Easy Cooking 4U Ltd’.